Last Updated: January 8, 2025

 Additionally, Palmer ventured into the car business in 1974 when he purchased a Cadillac dealership in Charlotte, North Carolina, along with his business partners Mark McCormack and Don Massey.
 He would go on to acquire several other dealerships across multiple states, including a Buick-Cadillac dealership in his hometown, Latrobe, named Arnold Palmer Motors; the Latrobe store closed in 2017 after being in business for 36 years.

-All of Palmer's endorsements, licensing, spokesman deals, and commercial partnerships were managed by Arnold Palmer Enterprises.
 One of his most well-known products is the drink known as the Arnold Palmer, which is a combination of iced tea and lemonade.
 Palmer himself was known to often order and drink this particular combination.
-The drink combination has been sold under the Arnold Palmer trademark by Arizona Beverage Company since 2002, featuring a picture of Palmer and his signature on the bottle.
+The drink combination has been sold under the Arnold Palmer trademark by the AriZona Beverage Co. since 2002, featuring a picture of Palmer and his signature on the bottle.
+The brand generates around $200 million a year, with several million in royalties being paid annually to Arnold's estate.
 Other brands like Nestea, Lipton Brisk, and Snapple also sell this drink, but without the Arnold Palmer trademark.

 Death